weaviate/recipes/integrations/llm-frameworks/function-calling/readme.md

 This guide will explain how to use Weaviate with Function Calling in 3 sections:

 1. Introduction to Function Calling
-2. Simple Weaviate Tool
+2. Simple Weaviate Search Tool
-3. Advanced Weaviate Tool
+3. Advanced Weaviate Querying Tool

 *\*Please note, `Tool` and `Function` mean the same thing.*